kktse/kktse.github.io/_posts/2020-06-21-rsx-kinematic-curves.markdown

 plane already has substantial toe-in at -2.6deg.

 ## Final comments
-Wheel plane control is a foundational part of suspension kinematic analysis.
-Kinematic simulation is a tool that can dramatically reduce the cost of understanding as it delivers insight into the suspension characteristics.

-With the Acura RSX, there are interesting properties of the McPherson strut design.
+There are many interesting properties of the McPherson strut design on the Acura RSX front suspension.
 The wheel plane control is intriguing near the end of its suspension travel.
-Because vehicles are commonly modified and lowered for track use, this represents a challenge for vehicle setup and tuning.
+Because cars are commonly modified and lowered for track use, this represents a challenge for vehicle setup and tuning.

+Kinematic simulation is a powerful tool in understanding the effects of the suspension geometry.
+In this analysis, we looked at wheel plane control as the first building block of our understanding.
+While wheel plane control is a foundational part of kinematic analysis, there is much more that numerical simulation can do to aid in vehicle setup.

 ## Acknowledgements
 I would like to acknowledge **Ping Zhang** at <a